 A way to go with this concept could be to become a tourist myself - to get in touch with tourists.
-Similarly as I have got in contact and interview the guards of Kunsthal related to Empty spots.
+Similarly as I have got in contact and interviewed the exhibition guards of Kunsthal related to Empty spots.
+I stood up from my desk and went out for research in practise my subject.
+My first trip took place at the windmills Kinderdijk.
+This exterior location turned out to be not the best choice.
+My subjects were too distant and 'intimate' connection was hard to establish.
+I returned with no useable footage.